windkh/node-red-contrib-telegrambot/README.md

 ## Command Node
 The command node can be used for triggering a message when a specified command is received: e.g. help.
 See examples below.

 ![node-appearance-command](images/TelegramBotNodeCommand.png "Command node appearance")
 **Fig. 6:** Command node appearance

+### Configuration
+The node's configuration contains the following special properties:
+- **Command**: The command which shall be implemented.
+  Commands usually start with a / like for example /foo.
+According to the telegram api documentation the command should be issued following the bot name like /foo@YourBot.
+This is important when you add several different bots to one single group chat.
+- **Strict in group chats** flag: To avoid that the bot handles commands that are not directly sent to it using the long notation (e.g. /foo@YourBot) you can set the "strict" mode in the options of the command node.
+In this case the bot only accepts the full command notation in group chats.
+- **Has response output** flag: This enables the second output (*Unathorized Output*).
+Otherwise the node only has one single output.

 ### Outputs
-The node has two outputs:
+The node has up to two outputs (selectable via the *Has response output* flag):
-1. The node's upper output (***Standard Output***) is used if the message is from an authorized user and it contains a specified command at the beginning of the message.
+1. The node's first/upper output (***Standard Output***) is used if the message is from an authorized user and it contains a specified command at the beginning of the message.
-2. The node's lower output (***Unauthorized Output***) is used in all other cases.
+2. The node's second/lower output (***Unauthorized Output***) is used in all other cases.
 This may be the case when security is applied (via configuration properties *Users* and *ChatIds*) and the user is not authorized to access the bot or if it is from an autorized user and the message does not contain a specified command.

 The second output is useful when you want to use a keyboard.
 See example below.
-Commands usually start with a / like for example /foo.
-According to the telegram api documentation the command should be issued following the bot name like /foo@YourBot.
-This is important when you add several different bots to one single group chat.
-To avoid that the bot handles commands that are not directly sent to it using the long notation you can set the "strict" mode in the options of the command node.
-In this case the bot only accepts the full command notation in group chats.

-The second output is only issued if a command was received before.
+It is only issued if a command was received before.
 If another command was triggered in the meantime, the pending status of the first one is reset.
 The state is stored per user and per chat.

 ## Event Node